 Today, the Old Town Hall still has a variety of fascinating sights.
 On the first floor, the Hall of Pillars invites visitors to the City Gallery, which hosts exhibits by Salzburg artists.

 13. Salzburg Zoo Hellbrunn

 Address: Hellbrunnerstraße 60, 5081 Anif, Austria

-Salzburg Zoo is a great place for a family excursion, with over 1,500 animals representing 150 distinct species ranging in size from massive white rhinos to tiny harvest mice.
+Salzburg Zoo is a great place for a family excursion and day trip, with over 1,500 animals representing 150 distinct species ranging in size from massive white rhinos to tiny harvest mice.